from £70 /night help Price for guests, Nights

 In the centre of Brecon, this first floor property is quiet and peaceful and an ideal place to relax after a day's walking or sightseeing.
-Yr Daflod (the loft) is a stunning 3 bedroom flat over two floors in the heart of Brecon town centre.Nestled between the old cinema and the church on St.Mary Street.
+Yr Daflod (the loft) is a stunning 3 bedroom flat over two floors in the heart of Brecon town centre and can be found nestled between the old cinema and the church on St.Mary Street.
+(Yr Daflod is above and alongside The Fire and Stove shop and staff are on hand to help with any of your queries).

 It is very convenient for all the town's facilities, just a short walk away to the indoor market, shops, pubs and restaurants and there are gentle walks along the River Usk and past Brecon's theatre along the canal, or through the Cathedral grounds to the Priory Groves along the River Honddu.

-A B.B.Q. and table with chairs on the terrace.
+A B.B.Q. and table with chairs are situated on the terrace.

-A 20% deposit secures the rental with the balance in advance or on arrival, which can be paid into reception at the fire shop,next door.
+A 20% deposit secures the rental with the balance in advance via paypal/holiday lettings.

 Towels, linen and a welcome pack included.

-For availability see the calendar on-line which will be updated as soon as a booking is made.
+For availability see the calendar on-line which is updated as soon as a booking is made.

 |Size||Sleeps up to 5, 3 bedrooms|